-- 7. Production.-During 1959-60, the production of the more important items of the agricultural and pastoral industry was-Wheat, 46,821 bushels; wool, 2,898,000 lb; whole milk 959,000 gallons; meat (bone-in weight, fresh) .,320 tons.
-The numbers of livestock depastured at 31st March, 1960, were-Horses, 684; cattle, 10,716; sheep, 279,086; and pigs, 150. - 8.
+- 7. Production.-During 1960-61, the production of the more important items of the agricultural and pastoral industry was-Wheat, 30,219 bushels; wool, 2,472,000 lb.; whole milk, 994,000 gallons; meat (carcass weight, fresh), 2,749 tons.
+The numbers of livestock depastured at 31st March, 1961, were-Horses, 699; cattle, 12,520; sheep, 278,200; and pigs, 109. - 8.
 Education.-The Australian Capital Territory Education Ordinance provides for the compulsory attendance at school of children between the ages of six and fifteen years.
 The Commonwealth Department of the Interior is primarily responsible for the education of children in the Australian Capital Territory.
 By agreement, however, the New South Wales Department of Education arranges the teaching programme in accordance with its own curriculum and provides the teaching staff.
 It is reimbursed for expenses incurred.

-At 31st October, 1960, there were three public secondary schools in Canberra providing courses to the Leaving Certificate standard, Canberra High School, Acton, Telopea Park High School, Barton, and Lyneham High School, Lyneham, while fifteen schools provided courses for children in infants and primary classes, including two in the Jervis Bay area and three in rural districts.
-A school for mentally handicapped children was opened early in 1955.
+At 31st October, 1961, there were four public secondary schools in Canberra providing courses to the Leaving Certificate standard-Canberra High School, Acton, Telopea Park High School, Barton, Lyneham High School, Lyneham, and Narrabundah High School, Narrabundah.
+Seventeen schools provided courses for children in infants and primary classes, including two in the Jervis Bay area and three in rural districts.
+There is also a school for mentally handicapped children.

-At the same date, there were twelve private schools in Canberra.
-Of these, St. Edmund's Christian Brothers College, the Catholic Girls High School, the Canberra Grammar School (Boys) and the Canberra Church of England Girls' Grammar School provide courses leading to the Leaving Certificate Examination.
+At the same date, there were thirteen private schools in Canberra.
+Of these, St. Edmund's Christian Brothers' College, the Catholic Girls' High School, the Canberra Grammar School (Boys), and the Canberra Church of England Girls' Grammar School provide courses leading to the Leaving Certificate Examination.

-Twenty-one pre-school centres, including an occasional care centre and a mobile unit which visits outlying areas provide pre-school facilities for approximately 1,500 children between the ages of three and five years.
+Twenty-one pre-school centres, including an occasional care centre and a mobile unit which visits outlying areas, provide pre-school facilities for approximately 1,700 children between the ages of three and five years.

-The Canberra Technical College, which follows the curriculum set by the New South Wales Technical Education Department, provides trades courses for apprentices, vocational (non-trades) courses including accountancy, women's handicrafts, and sheep and wool courses, hobbies courses including ceramics, dressmaking, art, woodwork and motor maintenance, and courses for Commonwealth authorities, including workshop practice for Royal Military College cadets, motor maintenance for Australian Forestry School cadets and shorthand and typing courses for the Public Service Board.
-In addition, the Technical College undertook the trade testing of migrants seeking to enter skilled trades.
+The Canberra Technical College, which follows the curriculum set by the New South Wales Technical Education Department, provides trades courses for apprentices, vocational (non-trades) courses including accountancy, women's handicrafts, and sheep and wool courses, hobbies courses including ceramics, dressmaking, art, woodwork and motor maintenance, and courses for Commonwealth authorities, including workshop practice for Royal Military College cadets, motor maintenance for Australian Forestry School cadets, and shorthand and typing courses for the Public Service Board.
+In addition, the Technical College undertakes the trade testing of migrants seeking to enter skilled trades.

 An area of about 250 acres has been set aside at Acton for the Australian National University.
 Provision has been made for the University to establish such research schools as may be thought desirable, including a School of Medical Research, and Research Schools of Physical Sciences, Social Sciences and Pacific Studies.
 Provision for undergraduate studies and some post-graduate study is made by the School of General Studies.
-Further reference to this University appears in § 8 of Chapter XV.-Education.
+Further reference to this University appears in Chapter XV.-Education.

-9. Finance.-Details of revenue and expenditure for the years 1955-56 to 1959-60 as recorded in the Commonwealth Consolidated Revenue Fund are given in the following table:-
+9. Finance.-Details of revenue and expenditure for the years 1956-57 to 1960-61 as recorded in the Commonwealth Consolidated Revenue Fund are given in the following table.

-AUSTRALIAN CAPITAL TERRITORY: REVENUE AND EXPENDITURE.
+AUSTRALIAN CAPITAL TERRITORY: REVENUE AND EXPENDITURE. (£.)